hsmaan/CovidGenotyper/README.md

 public database for sharing of viral genome sequence data.
 Metadata for GISAID viral genomes are obtained from [nextstrain’s ncov build](https://github.com/nextstrain/ncov/blob/master/data/metadata.tsv).
-Viral genome data and metadata are updated on a daily basis.
+Viral genome data and metadata are updated on a weekly basis.

 #### Genome sequence alignment